manashma/BlackManPhishing/README.md

 9. Amazon
 10. Yahoo
 11. Stackoverflow
+12. Samsung Id
+13. New Custom Page
-12. Now with this tool you will get the location of the Victim
+14. Now with this tool you will get the location of the Victim
 #### The tool is completely free now

 ### Linux Install: